dtransposed/Lagrange/_posts/2019-08-12-Action-Recognition-Attention.md

 <img src="/assets/8/2000.gif" width="300"> <img src="/assets/8/2001.gif" width="300" >

 <em> While the girl is sitting, the network prioritizes this action over the ground truth.
 She also briefly puts a barett in her mouth - the network classifies those frame as "eating".
-The jumping goalkeeper is thought to be doing flic flac and somersault.
-Additionally, the network associates large, grassy fields with a game of golf.</em>
+The jumping goalkeeper is thought to be doing flic flac or somersault.
+Additionally, the network associates large, grassy field with a game of golf.</em>

 ##### ConvALSTM

 <img src="/assets/8/3003.gif" width="300"> <img src="/assets/8/3005.gif" width="300">

 <em> 1) The network decides to partially classify "situp" video as "brush_hair".
-This may be due to unusual camera location - model sees hands touching the hair after all.
-2)  The basketball hoop is misleading the classifier, so it partially predicts wrong (albeit quite close) labels to ground truth "dribble".
+This may be due to unusual camera pose.
+2)  The basketball hoop is misleading the classifier, it partially predicts wrong (albeit very similar to the ground truth) class.
 Note how the network attends to the hand visible in first several frames. </em>